-The Campaign Phase ends when both sides' Cards to be Played marker, is on the 0 space.
+The Campaign Phase ends when both sides' Cards Available marker is on the 0 space.

 At this point flip face-down all face-up cards on both sides' Displays, and shuffle all cards on both Displays into a new deck (which will be drawn from in the next Draw Strategy Cards Phase).